Skip to content

 • Safety device updates

-Declining these items delays renting and violates legal standards.
+Declining these items delays re-leasing and may violate legal habitability standards.

-✔ Approve small preventative maintenance items during tenancy
+• Approving small preventative maintenance items during tenancies